 In 2006, the school completed a $4.5 million expansion with the construction of a regulation-size gym, theater, dressing room, lobby, and accounting and Advancement offices.
 This construction project directly addressed our continued commitment to educating the whole child, as well as our commitment to the future.
 In 2012, through a generous grant, Hillel fully integrated technology into its educational program, including 1:1 technology for fifth through eighth graders.

-In the fall of 2008, reflecting the changing nature of North American Jewry, the Board of Trustees voted to operate Hillel as a community Jewish day school.
+In the Fall of 2008, reflecting the changing nature of North American Jewry, the Board of Trustees voted to transition Hillel from a Conservative movement affiliated school to a community Jewish day school.
 Following that vote, the Board approved a revised mission statement and reaffirmed Hillel Day School’s core Jewish values.
-Hillel continues to thrive.
-We are truly the only Jewish Day School in this region, and one of the few in the nation committed to preserving Jewish peoplehood through a rich and meaningful Jewish education while embracing an authentic and vigorous general education for the modern age.
+Hillel has grown and thrived as a community Jewish day school, one of the few in the nation equally committed to preserving Jewish peoplehood through a rich and meaningful Jewish education while embracing an authentic and vigorous general education for the modern age.
 We create a sense of community in our school that extends to the home, synagogue and the world around us.

 In response to the changing demographic needs of our community, the Board of Trustees approved expanding the scope of Hillel’s educational program to include an early childhood center.
 In the fall of 2010, Hillel’s state-of-the-art early childhood center opened.
 Today, there are 160 students in the ECC, with plans to expand in time for the 2019 school year.